 Many Soma overdoses have occurred in the setting of multiple drug overdoses (including drugs of abuse, illegal drugs, and alcohol).
 The effects of an overdose of Soma and other CNS depressants (e.g., alcohol, benzodiazepines, opioids, tricyclic antidepressants) can be additive even when one of the drugs has been taken in the recommended dosage.
 Moreover, fatal accidental and non-accidental overdoses of SOMA have been reported alone or in combination with CNS depressants.

 The Dangers of Combining Mixing Muscle Relaxers and Alcohol

 A person faces an increased risk of respiratory depression, falls and injuries, motor vehicle accidents, overdose, and seizures when mixing muscle relaxers and alcohol.
-The slow down or depress the body’s central nervous system (CNS), an action which can lead to these and other dangers should these two substances be combined .
+They slow down or depress the body’s central nervous system (CNS), an action that can lead to these and other dangers should these two substances be combined.

 Side Effects of Muscle Relaxers and Alcohol

 Combining muscle relaxers and alcohol intensifies the sedating effects of both substances.
 On that note, how long does it take for muscle relaxants to take effect?
-Most muscle relaxants start affecting the system within 30 minutes of intake and stay in effect for as long as six hours.
-During this period, side effects connected with these prescription drugs also become evident and may become gravely intensified with alcohol intake .
+Most muscle relaxants start affecting the system within 30 minutes of intake and stay in effect for six hours.
+During this period, side effects connected with these prescription drugs also become evident and may worsen with alcohol intake.